-The overall focus of our research is on identifying novel mediators of innate immunity.
+The overall focus of our research is on identifying and characterizing novel mediators of innate immunity.

 We employ the zebrafish model:

 to study the genetic and functional evolution of innate immune receptors,

 for examining the immunotoxicological effects of environmental chemicals, and